-The Estates Manager will remain at the fire panel and send a fire marshal to meet the fire brigade.
+The Lead Fire Marshal will remain at the fire panel and send a fire marshal to provide clear access and meet the fire brigade.
 On arrival the Controller will give those details of:

 - Any persons missing and likely location.

 - The location of the fire (if known)

 - Access points into the building.

 - Any known hazards such as hazardous materials, equipment and temporary works.